Pleural mesothelioma treatment

 If you have surgery for early stage mesothelioma, you may have chemotherapy before or afterwards.
 Chemotherapy before surgery is called neoadjuvant chemotherapy and aims to shrink the tumour and make it easier to remove.
 Chemotherapy after surgery is called adjuvant chemotherapy and aims to delay the cancer coming back for as long as possible.

 Radiotherapy is usually given to reduce the symptoms of stage 2, 3, or 4 mesothelioma.
 It may also slow down the growth of the tumour.
-Radiotherapy is sometimes given after fluid has been drained from around your lung.
-This is to try to stop new growths of mesothelioma developing in the scar on your chest wall.

 If you have surgery for stage 1 mesothelioma you may have radiotherapy afterwards to try to stop the cancer coming back or to delay it coming back for as long as possible.
 Radiotherapy given after surgery is called adjuvant radiotherapy.